 If you need help logging into your new WordPress site or navigating inside your WordPress dashboard, see the tutorials below:

-Fast WordPress Installation Method #2 – How To Install WordPress In cPanel Using Scriptaculous
+Fast WordPress Installation Method #2 – Install WordPress In cPanel Using Scriptaculous

-Fantastico is a popular software installation program used by many web hosting providers, but it’s not the only program you can use to automatically install WordPress on your domain.
+Fantastico is a popular script installation program used by many web hosting providers, but it’s not the only program you can use to automatically install WordPress on your domain.

 Depending on your web hosting service, you may see different software installation programs as an alternative or in addition to Fantastico.
 If you don’t see Fantastico listed in your cPanel admin area, look for an alternative, such as Softaculous, Simple Scripts, etc.